-London-based journalist, Zahra Hankir has covered Mid East and Arab political turmoil and violence throughout her career but admittedly not to the detriment of her safety.
-She was well aware that many women journalists, who live in and report from those diverse regions, face unbelievable odds to get the truth out yet was shocked to notice they received little credit.
-Zahra stepped up to change that.
+London-based journalist Zahra Hankir has covered Mid East and Arab political turmoil and violence throughout her career but admittedly not to the detriment of her safety.
+She was well aware that many women journalists, who live in and report from those diverse regions, face unbelievable odds to get the truth out yet Zahra was shocked to notice they received little credit.
+She stepped up to change that.

 EYE: What is your goal in highlighting Arab and Mideastern women journalists?

-ZAHRA: To give Arab women reporters a global platform to share their experiences of reporting from and living in the region from which they hail.
+ZAHRA: To give Arab women reporters a global platform so they can share their experiences of reporting from and living in the region from which they hail.